ls1intum/Artemis/docs/user/exercises/assessment.rst

 Manual assessment is available for all exercise types except quiz exercises.
 The manual assessment begins after the deadline of an exercise has passed for all students and is double-blind.
 This means that the tutors do not know the names of the students they assess, and the students do not know the identity of the tutors.

 Instructors can use the assessment training process to make the grading more consistent.
-The assessment training process is a series of example submissions and assessments defined by the instructor, which the tutors must first read through.
+They define a series of example submissions and assessments that the tutors must first read through.

 Students have the option to rate the assessments of the tutors.
 They can also complain or ask for more feedback.

-Assessment dashboard
+Assessment Dashboard
 ^^^^^^^^^^^^^^^^^^^^

 To keep track of the manual assessments, Artemis offers the assessment dashboard.
-The assessment dashboard shows the assessment progress of each exercise by showing the state of the exercise, the total number of submissions, the number of submissions that have been assessed, and the number of complaints and more feedback requests.
+It shows the assessment progress of each exercise by showing the state of the exercise, the total number of submissions, the number of submissions that have been assessed, and the number of complaints and more feedback requests.
 It also shows the average rating the students have given to each exercise.

     .. figure:: assessment/assessment_dashboard.png